Pacittos/Prysm-guide-to-auto-create-validators/README.md

 ```

 ## Install Ethereal
 Ethereal will be used to connect to the Eth1 Goerli network using Infura.
-This tool will be used to automatically deposit 32 Eth for each validator, with the correct deposit data, to the Prysm Beacon Contract.
+This tool will be used to automatically deposit 32 Goerli Eth to the Prysm Beacon Contract for each validator.
 ```
 GO111MODULE=on go get github.com/wealdtech/ethereal@latest
 ```